 Getting Back Your Peace of Mind with Automatic Stay

 Did You Know that You can Sue Creditors?
 It’s true!
 When creditors continue to attempt to collect a debt that was included in your bankruptcy, they are essentially in violation of a court order.
 If you have trouble with over-zealous bill collectors once your bankruptcy petition has been filed, refer them to our office and we will handle the situation for you.
-We will explain that we are assisting you with a bankruptcy and that any further communication regarding the debt should come through our office for us to handle on your behalf.
+We will explain that we are assisting you with a bankruptcy.
+In addition, any further communication regarding the debt should come through our office for us to handle on your behalf.
 There is a statute of limitations, so don’t wait.